What is Acupuncture?

-Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
-It forms an integral part of our treatment method here at A Pinch of Prevention.
-Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.
+Acupuncture is the most prominent aspect of Traditional Eastern Medicine.
+This treatment is currently offered here at A Pinch of Prevention.
+Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
+This is done to bring positive change to the system or area being treated.

 The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
-Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
-It was done at precisely placed points, where the energy flows closest to the body’s surface.
-Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
-It also encouraged the system or area to heal and regain normal function.
+This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
+These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
+This encourages the area to recover and return to its normal state.

 Book Your Appointment With An Experienced Acupuncturist